-Media Multitasking: Multitasking is a misnomer as discussed elsewhere in this paper and is better described as multi-switching.
-We know that attempting to juggle more than one thing at a time puts additional cognitive load on the brain which then in turn increases arousal and stress.
+Media Multitasking: Multitasking is a misnomer, as discussed elsewhere in this paper, and is better described as multi-switching.
+We know that attempting to juggle more than one thing at a time puts additional cognitive load on the brain, which then, in turn, increases arousal and stress.
 It is typical for kids and teens to chat, text, watch TV, play video games, surf the internet, Skype, check email and/or do homework in various combinations.
-The research is clear that multi-tasking/multi-switching leads to physiological stress, impaired cognition, sensory overload, and negative mood (Mark, 2014; Becker, 2013).
+The research clearly shows that multitasking/multi-switching leads to physiological stress, impaired cognition, sensory overload, and negative mood (Mark, 2014; Becker, 2013).

 Radiation from Magnetic Fields (EMFs): Although somewhat controversial, it has been speculated that EMFs possibly are another source of hyperarousal and other stress responses, if not for all but for some people.